Neurofibromatosis type II: Hearing loss

 Because hearing loss in those with NF2 almost always occurs after acquisition of verbal language skills, people with NF2 do not always integrate well into Deaf culture and are more likely to resort to auditory assistive technology.

 One of these devices is the cochlear implant, which can sometimes restore a high level of auditory function even when natural hearing is totally lost.
 However, the amount of destruction to the cochlear nerve caused by the typical NF2 schwannoma often precludes the use of such an implant.
 In these cases, an auditory brainstem implant (ABI) can restore some level of hearing, supplemented by lip reading.

 Cause

 NF-2 may be inherited in an autosomal dominant fashion, as well as through random mutation.

 NF2 is caused by inactivating mutations in the NF2 gene located at 22q12.2 of chromosome 22, type of mutations vary and include protein-truncating alterations (frameshift deletions/insertions and nonsense mutations), splice-site mutations, missense mutations and others.
 Deletions, too, in the NH_{2}-terminal domain of merlin proteins have been associated with early tumor onset and poor prognosis in people with NF2.
 Protein truncating mutations correlate with more severe phenotype.
 There is a broad clinical spectrum known, but all people with the condition who have been checked have been found to have some mutation of the same gene on chromosome 22.
 Through statistics, it is suspected that one-half of cases are inherited, and one-half are the result of new, de novo mutations.

-Cause loss of hearing

-The hearing loss caused by NF2 is gradual and results from the presences of bilateral cochleovestibular schwannomas, also known as acoustic neuromas, which damage to cochlear nerve causing hearing loss.
-Hearing loss may also result from benign tumors that grow on the vestibular and auditory nerves, which lead to the inner ear.